-Code of Practice for research students
+Code of Practice for research students Starting their course in 2015-16

 Introduction

 This Code of Practice is for students studying for a research degree1.
 It also applies to those students in the probationary year of a PhD, or taking the Certificate of Postgraduate Study.
 It has been issued by the University's main academic authority, the General Board, to make clear what you should expect during your study in terms of supervision, support and assessment.
 Of equal importance, it also sets out what the University and those responsible for your study should expect of you.
 These mutual responsibilities and expectations are intended to provide a framework within which you can flourish on your course.